aeternity/AEXs/AEXS/aex-2.md

     }
   ```

-2. When the wallet receives this message it tries to decrypt it, and if successful validates and signs the tx, re-encrypts it and again posts it for `SDK` to receive.
+2. When the wallet receives this message it tries to decrypt it, and if successful validates and signs the transaction, re-encrypts it and again posts it for `SDK` to receive.

    Message: